Generic filters

 SME R&D tax relief will be less generous from April 2023

 For accounting periods on or after 1 April 2024, the SME scheme will merge with the RDEC scheme.
 Consequently, loss-making companies will encounter a notional tax rate of 19%.
-Notwithstanding, R&D-intensive SMEs, whose R&D expenditure accounts for 30% or more of their total expenditure, will enjoy additional tax relief.
+Notwithstanding, R&D-intensive SMEs, whose R&D expenditure accounts for 30% or more of their total expenditure, will get additional tax relief.

 Break Even SME